k8-proxy/k8-proxy-documentation/docs/products/compliant kubernetes/troubleshooting.md

 4. Focus on `message ` filed of logs with fileid
 5. One can find reason of failure of rebuilt. e.g., `Filetype Detected: Unknown`

-## What happens when a worker cluster is deleted
+## What happens to data when Worker Cluster is deleted?

 By default all logs & metrics are collected from running worker cluster and stored in service cluster so deleting a worker cluster doesn't cause data loss.
 If, for some reason, the worker cluster can't communicate/reach the service cluster the logs are temporary saved on the worker cluster (configurable amount of GB) until the service cluster is back online.